SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 In the reverse process of the training loop, the denoising U-Net plays a crucial role in removing the noise added to the images at each time step.
 By predicting the noise component ε<sub>θ</sub>, the U-Net helps in reconstructing the image step by step, gradually refining it to resemble the original image or a target prompt.

-To generate images that align with specific prompts or conditions, we need to guide the reverse process.
+Now that we are able to predict the noise, we need a way to guide images that align with specific prompts or conditions since the model won't know what we want as output if we are starting off from pure noise in the reverse process.
 There are two main approaches to achieve this: classifier guidance and classifier-free guidance.
 <br>

 ---